top of page

 • Rabies Vaccine

-• Annual Blood parasite screen (tests for heartworm, Lyme, Ehrlichia, and Analplasma) or a heartworm test
+• Annual Blood parasite screen (tests for heartworm, Lyme, Ehrlichia, and Anaplasma) or a heartworm test

 • Annual Internal Parasite Screen (Fecal Analysis)